-- Some children arrive with already identified needs which we can then translate into school and nursery provision. - Children are identified early in their schooling and offered the appropriate support according to their needs. - · High quality differentiated teaching across the Federation - Ladysmith Federation offers targeted intervention work and support in the classroom for children with learning difficulties or for pupils that are not making required progress. - We have very skilled Teaching Assistants, who will work with children under the supervision of the Class teacher, SENDCo and Head of school. - We work closely with outside agencies to ensure that pupils with learning needs in our school receive high quality support. - Children with learning difficulties are closely monitored through the school in completing a termly overview for the class which outlines different needs at different stages from raising and monitoring a concern to information finding and sharing the concern with parents; from short term to long term provision and support; from accessing assessments and support via external agencies, to requesting a Statutory Assessment for an Education Health Care Plan (EHCP).
+- Some children arrive with already identified needs which we can then translate into school and nursery provision.
+Children are identified early in their schooling and offered the appropriate support according to their needs. - High quality differentiated teaching across the Federation - Ladysmith Federation offers targeted intervention work and support in the classroom for children with learning difficulties or for pupils that are not making required progress. - We have very skilled Teaching Assistants, who will work with and alongside the children under the supervision of the Class teacher, SENDco, Federated Assistant Head of School SEND and Inclusion and Head of school. - We work closely with outside agencies to ensure that pupils with learning needs in our school receive high quality support. - Children with learning difficulties are closely monitored through the school in completing a termly overview for the class which outlines different needs at different stages from raising and monitoring a concern to information finding and sharing the concern with parents; from short term to long term provision and support; from accessing assessments and support via external agencies, to requesting a Statutory Assessment for an Education Health Care Plan (EHCP).